 In the summer of 2018, Stapleton locked herself away to commence writing sessions for “We Are The Plague”.
 She recalls, “I had just finished touring with The Church, and an opportunity came up to use a vacant house in Brighton.
 There was no furniture just bare floorboards with nails sticking out, covered in ancient carpet glue.
 I got a bed and an old fridge from Freecycle, set up camp and got to work”.

 These bleak surroundings void of distractions proved a fertile ground for creativity.
 Stapleton conjured a collection of poetic and textured songs that formed a deep, dark pool to draw from when rehearsals started that autumn with the band in London.

 Stapleton met bassist Gavin Jay when she toured with Jim Jones & The Righteous Mind, with whom he also plays, in 2015.
 They joined forces with drummer Jim Macaulay (The Stranglers) in 2017.
 When they made their live debut at Servant Jazz Quarters in 2018 Louder Than War touted it as “An unmissable opportunity to see one of the most exciting emerging talents before she hits the big time”.

 Drawing on her background in audio-engineering, Stapleton self-produced the record which consistently defies the limitations of the humble three-piece.
-This comes down to Stapleton’s attention to detail and her expressive guitar playing which ranges from the light touch of Elliot Smith and Duke Garwood, to razor-sharp, effects-soaked riffs evoking Sonic Youth, PiL, or Soundgarden.
+This comes down to Stapleton’s attention to detail and her expressive guitar playing which ranges from the light touch of Elliot Smith, to razor-sharp, effects-soaked riffs evoking Sonic Youth, PiL, or Soundgarden.
 Jay and Macaulay provide a solid, seething backbone for the record whilst Stapleton adds touches of piano and violin to fill out the soundscapes.
 Her long-time collaborator, cellist Gareth Skinner from Melbourne, also appears on three tracks adding to the overall lushness of the record.
 The album was mixed by Dan Cox (Thurston Moore/Laura Marling/Pete Doherty) at London’s Urchin Studios.